 - Etched letters, numbers, and hallmarks.
 Stamped labels are a dead give away of later production.

 - Look for signs of use and crazing.
 Originally bought for use an antique crock will show its age.

 As time goes by a well-preserved crock will only increase in value.
 So not only could a nice antique decorate your farmhouse kitchen, it could also be a nice investment.

 Vintage Kitchen Tools

 Old vintage tools used to prepare meals are another way to add nostalgia.
-A time where, home-made biscuits graced on every table.
+A time where home-made biscuits graced on every table.

 There was an array of these utensils in the earlier homes, from wooden spoons and rolling pins to food scales and coffee mills.
 These along with hanging pots and pans to give easy access during meal time.

 Usually found at flea markets or antique stores these items are generally inexpensive, adding a lot of charm for their cost.
-There was always a coffee percolator sitting on the stove in the house were I grew up.
+There was always a coffee percolator sitting on the stove in the house where I grew up.
 Usually with hot coffee ready to drink.

 Dried food storage, often displayed close to the utensils used to prepare the meal.
 Mason jars of dried beans, rice or coffee beans lining the shelves in these rural homes..Both Mason and Ball Brothers still produce these jars today.
 Even the coveted blue jars are available online.